nergalex/nap-azure-vmss/readme.rst

    :alt: NGINX drains transactions

 However, the External Azure Load Balancer is configured with:

     - a `Persistency <https://docs.microsoft.com/en-us/azure/load-balancer/distribution-mode-concepts>`_
     - a health probe interval of 5s
     - a unhealthy threshold of 2

-In that case, further TCP session initiated by the browser will be stuck up to 15s to the same VM instance... that is down.
+In that case, further TCP sessions initiated from the browser will be stuck up to 15s to the same VM instance... that is unavailable.

 .. image:: ./_pictures/capture_persist.png
    :align: center